Kozea/Radicale/DOCUMENTATION.md

 Note: requires config/option `permit_delete_collection = True`

-### Authentication and Rights
+### Authorization and Rights

 This section describes the format of the rights file for the `from_file` authentication backend.
 The configuration option `file` in the `rights` section must point to the rights file.

 The recommended rights method is `owner_only`.
-If access to calendars and address books outside the home directory of users (that's `/USERNAME/`) is granted, clients won't detect these collections and will not show them to the user.
+If access is granted to calendars and address books outside the home directory of users (that's `/USERNAME/`), clients will not detect these collections automatically, and will not show them to the users.
 This is only useful if you access calendars and address books directly via URL.

 An example rights file: